Shopify/storefront-api-examples/react-js-buy/README.md

 ## Configure

-If you would like to connect your store to this example, open up `config.js` and update the `domain` and `storefrontAccessToken`:
+If you would like to connect your store to this example, update the `domain` and `storefrontAccessToken` in `config.js`:

 ```js
 const config = new Config({